aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 No snowflake feels responsible in an avalanche.
+> 🥠 How much deeper would the ocean be without sponges?

-Last update: Sat Oct 18 05:09:02 2025
+Last update: Sun Oct 19 05:09:31 2025

 ### Let's play! 🎮